joshADE/react-nav-query-params/README.md

 export const { NavQueryContext, useNavQueryParams } = creator(
   routeMapping,
-  {}, // object of options you can pass to createNavManager(same as the 'value' prop in NavQueryContext.Provider) (this is an optional argument)
+  {}, // object of options you can pass to creator function (same as the 'value' prop in NavQueryContext.Provider) (this is an optional argument)
   { // object of configurations passed to the creator function.
 Here, you can specify to use a custom encoding/decoding function for a specific type key (this is an optional argument)
     validTypeEncodingMapOverride: {
       stringRecord: {